m-labs/artiq/doc/manual/getting_started_core.rst

             assert result == 4
             self.pulse_ttl(20)

 Without the preload, the delay after the core reset would need to be longer.
 It's still an operation that can take some time, depending on the connection.
 Notice that the method ``pulse_ttl()`` can be also called both within a subkernel, and on its own.

-In general, subkernels do not have to be awaited, but an await operation can help synchronize the main kernel, and allows receiving returned values.
+In general, subkernels do not have to be awaited, but it is required to retrieve returned values and exceptions.

 .. note::
     When a subkernel is running, regardless of devices used by it, RTIO devices on that satellite are not available to the master.
 Control is returned to master after the subkernel finishes - to be sure that you can use the device, the subkernel should be awaited before any operations on affected remote RTIO devices are done.